ENSREG/Cloud5GS/README.md

 ## Project goal

 This project try to leverages the free5GC and Azure to build the scalable, observable, and stable cloud-native 5GC service.
+- `infra_aks`: collects the terraform script to build the AKS stack.
-- `infra`: collects the terraform script to build the AKS stack.
+- `infra`: collects the terraform script to build the Azure stack.
 - `helm`: collects all of kubernetes deployment scripts.
 - `src`: collects all of dependencies.
 - `docs`: technical documents.